Komodo (Save a Soul)

 "Komodo (Save a Soul)" is a song by Italian trance producer Mauro Picotto.
 It was released in July 2000 as the fourth single from his album, The Album.
 The song had a great success in many countries and reached the top 10 in Austria, Germany, Ireland and Switzerland.

 It features samples from Deep Forest's "Sweet Lullaby".

+The original composition, titled "Komodo Dragon", featured the tribal choir from the song "Sweet Lullaby" and was intended as a medley.
+Deep Forrest refused to allow the use of the tribal choir so this first version was officially scrapped.
+In its place an English-language choir with different lyrics was created, resulting in "Komodo [Save A Soul]".
+The first lost version was recreated in 2024 by Giovanni Erata and posted on YouTube with permission from Deep Forest and ZYX Music.
+This first version is available on the Komodo Dragon website.

 The music video for the song features Mauro Picotto posing as a detective and travelling to stop a mysterious woman from killing men she meets.